Virtual Summer Camp

 Space is limited and registration is required for all participants.
 Parents and legal guardians may complete one registration per household at no cost.
 Camp organizations hosting their own camps may register for a modest fee to access the camp content from a single device to share with their campers.

-Registration: Registration will be available spring 2024.
+Registration: Please use the blue “Book Now” button below to register.
 Registration for each week will close at noon on the Monday that the camp week begins.

 Ages: Topics and activities are targeted toward ages 6 to 9, however other ages are welcome to register and participate.